apache/spark/UPDATING.md

 ## Airflow Master

+### HTTPHook verify default value changed from False to True.

+The HTTPHook is now secured by default: `verify=True`.
+This can be overwriten by using the extra_options param as `{'verify': False}`.

 ### Changes to GoogleCloudStorageHook

 * the discovery-based api (`googleapiclient.discovery`) used in `GoogleCloudStorageHook` is now replaced by the recommended client based api (`google-cloud-storage`).
 To know the difference between both the libraries, read https://cloud.google.com/apis/docs/client-libraries-explained.
 PR: [#5054](https://github.com/apache/airflow/pull/5054)